 KYM’s corrugated carton boxes are made from 100% recycled material and where applicable, with food grade certification, and therefore uses considerably less energy than producing new products from raw material.
 98% of the raw material for the Corrugated Carton Boxes division is sourced from local certified paper mills with RoHS Compliance.
 The corrugated carton boxes produced are recyclable which means we reduce the quantity of waste material to the landfill.
 The board material we utilise is biodegradable and therefore we can reduce our impact to the soil and groundwater.

 Innovation plays a vital role in the growth of KYM.
 We constantly find new ways to increase the efficiency of our business to improve profitability.
 We invest heavily on innovative technology and machinery as it leads to production efficiency and an increase in product quality.

 With the state-of-the art machines, we increased raw material efficiency for multiwall industrial paper sacks i.e. minimise scrap and deliver the required lower basis-weight without compromising bag strength.
-We are working with major customers to reduce material consumption of their packaging.
-Our innovation also helps customers to improve sustainability work.
+We continue to develop with our major customers on stronger paper sacks with lower substance.
 The strength of our bags help generate a cleaner, healthier and safer working environment for our customers and higher efficiency in handling and transportation.
-We continue to work with key suppliers to continue to innovate our products to better serve our existing customers as well to develop new customers.
-Examples of the results of some of these new products are the Multiwall Industrial Paper Sacks Division’s Top Deaeration system, the Rain Safe Sack and the D-Sacks.
+We continue to work with key suppliers to innovate and improve our products to better serve our existing customers as well to develop new customers.
+Examples of the results of some of these new products are the Multiwall Industrial Paper Sacks Division’s Top Deaeration system, the Rain Safe Sack, the D-Sacks and the coated paper.

 We partnered with major paper suppliers to strengthen our technical capabilities and upskill our people of the Multiwall Industrial Paper Sacks Division.